Hitler’s Rhetoric [in progress]

 By Ryan Skinnell

-Hitler’s Rhetoric examines the rhetorical practices and resources that Adolf Hitler used to persuade millions of Germans and non-Germans to support, or at least acquiesce to, Nazi governance.
+Hitler’s Rhetoric examines the rhetorical practices and resources that Adolf Hitler used to persuade millions of Germans and non-Germans to support, or at least acquiesce to, Nazism.
 Historians and rhetoricians alike recognize Hitler as “one of the great orators of history, perhaps the greatest in the twentieth century” and “an ideal example of the evil power of evil rhetoric.”
 Hitler was a powerful speaker and innovator, pioneering mass media tactics that are still in wide use.
 He roused and radicalized fanatical supporters through his speeches throughout the first decade and a half of his career.

 I am in the process of researching and writing Hitler’s Rhetoric.
 My goal is to have a full draft by Spring 2022.